 Another element ACER fights against is the temptation for one particular stakeholder to behave like a free-rider.
 Since the implementation of the Target Model is realised in a parallel, informal, and voluntary-based framework (at least as long as the network Code on Capacity Allocation and Congestion Management are not binding), some stakeholders may try to impose their conditions and delay the whole process.
-This kind of problem emerges whenever a consensus is needed and a great number of stakeholders are involved.
-With the help of all NRAs and stakeholders, the Agency closely monitors and publicly reports on a quarterly basis any progress toward the milestones.
+This kind of problem emerges whenever a consensus is needed and a great number of stakeholders, the Agency closely monitors and publicly reports on a quarterly basis any progress toward the milestones.